-

 - E. S. Fedorov

-The general law discussed here is that a crystal falling out of solution tends to take on the smallest surface area.
-This law, which has a simple and well-known theoretical basis, is usually demonstrated by examples of crystallization, or rather recrystallization, which requires a long time, even months, or at least days.
-I have come across a preparation in which this demonstration can last for several seconds.
-This drug is sodium nitrate, microscopic crystals of which dissolve from breathing in a few seconds and crystallize at approximately the same time due to evaporation.
-Thanks to this speed, of course, the mentioned law сan be also quickly demonstrated.
+The general law referred to here is that a crystal precipitating from a solution tends to assume the smallest surface area.
+This law, which has a simple and well-known theoretical basis, is usually demonstrated by examples of crystallization, or rather recrystallization, requiring a long time, even months, or at least days.
+I came across a preparation in which this demonstration can last a few seconds; this preparation is Chilean saltpeter (sodium nitrate), the microscopic crystals of which dissolve from breathing in a few seconds and recrystallize in approximately the same time due to evaporation.
+Thanks to this rapidity, the aforementioned law is, of course, demonstrated just as quickly.